JPardo08/PAQUITA/Basque/README.md

-# PAQUITA – BASQUE: Medical NER and RE Pipeline with SpaCy and Hugging Face
+# PAQUITA – BASQUE: Entity and Relation Extraction from Electronic Health Records using SpaCy.

 ## PREPROCESSING DATA FOR RE y NER
 ./preprocessing.ipynb